zombie1864/Physics_JS/README.md

 # Implementation Timeline

 - 3 days to research and plan.
-The first day of planing will devoted to understanding any new technologies required to built project.
+The first day of planing will be devoted to understanding any new technologies required to built project.
 The second day will continue on learning p5.js and begin prototype phase.
-The prototype phase will text relevent code that will be needed for the project and discarding others that aren't.
+The prototype phase will test relevent code that will be needed for the project and discarding others that aren't.
 The last day will enter final planing - this day is devoted to reviewing all the moving parts that will be needed for all the MVPs and testing each MVP undeo demo circumstances.

 - 2 days to built the MVPs and stylize the webpage.